Archomeda/lightfx-extender/README.md

   - For version 8.58.177 and lower, G110 users have to enable [a workaround](https://github.com/Archomeda/lightfx-extender/wiki/Logitech-G110-Workaround)
 for a bug that will be fixed in an upcoming version
-- Corsair keyboards and mice for both RGB and Monochrome
+- Corsair keyboards and mice for both RGB and Monochrome (by @antonpup)
+- Razer Chroma products
 - Lightpack devices through a recent version of Prismatik (or similar hardware and software that support the same API, tested on version 5.11.1 only)
 - Alienware devices that originally support LightFX